shane030716/histogram-printer/README.md

 HistogramPrinter prints out a histogram represented by an array of non-negative integers, where each integer in the array represents the height of each bar.

-This class has three public APIs for far
+This class has three public APIs so far

 `printHistogram(int[] arr)`